ibm-cloud-docs/openpages/at-events.md

 - `openpages.role.revoke`
 - `openpages.role-template.get`
 - `openpages.role-template.list`
-- `openpages.role-template.delete`
+- `openpages.role-template.delete`   An event is generated when a role template is deleted.
-- `openpages.role-template.disable`
+- `openpages.role-template.disable`   An event is generated when a role template is disabled.
-- `openpages.role-template.enable`
+- `openpages.role-template.enable`   An event is generated when a role template is enabled.
-- `openpages.role-template.create`
+- `openpages.role-template.create`   An event is generated when a role template is created.
-- `openpages.role-template.lock`
+- `openpages.role-template.lock`   An event is generated when a role template is locked.
-- `openpages.role-template.unlock`
+- `openpages.role-template.unlock`   An event is generated when a role template is unlocked.
-- `openpages.role-template.update`
+- `openpages.role-template.update`   An event is generated when the properties of a role template, such as its Name and Description, are updated.
-- `openpages.role-template-access.add`
+- `openpages.role-template-access.add`   An event is generated when an object type is added to a role template.
-- `openpages.role-template-access.update`
+- `openpages.role-template-access.update`   An event is generated when the access controls for object type are changed for a role template.
-- `openpages.role-template-access.delete`
+- `openpages.role-template-access.delete`   An event is generated when an object type is removed from a role template.
-- `openpages.role-template-app-permission.update`
+- `openpages.role-template-app-permission.update`   An event is generated when the application permissions that are assigned to a role template are changed.

 Security rules:

 - `openpages.security-rule.list`
 - `openpages.security-rule.get`
-- `openpages.record-level-security-rule.validate`
+- `openpages.record-level-security-rule.validate`   An event is generated when a record level security rule is validated.
-- `openpages.record-level-security-rule.create`
+- `openpages.record-level-security-rule.create`   An event is generated when a record level security rule is created.
-- `openpages.record-level-security-rule.update`
+- `openpages.record-level-security-rule.update`   An event is generated when a record level security rule is modified.
-- `openpages.record-level-security-rule.enable`
+- `openpages.record-level-security-rule.enable`   An event is generated when a record level security rule is enabled.
-- `openpages.record-level-security-rule.delete`
+- `openpages.record-level-security-rule.delete`   An event is generated when a record level security rule is deleted.
-- `openpages.field-level-security-rule.validate`
+- `openpages.field-level-security-rule.validate`   An event is generated when a field level security rule is validated.
-- `openpages.field-level-security-rule.create`
+- `openpages.field-level-security-rule.create`   An event is generated when a field level security rule is created.
-- `openpages.field-level-security-rule.update`
+- `openpages.field-level-security-rule.update`   An event is generated when a field level security rule is modified.
-- `openpages.field-level-security-rule.enable`
+- `openpages.field-level-security-rule.enable`   An event is generated when a field level security rule is enabled.
-- `openpages.field-level-security-rule.delete`
+- `openpages.field-level-security-rule.delete`   An event is generated when a field level security rule is deleted.

 Settings: